 Formative assessments are commonly contrasted with summative assessments, which are used to evaluate student learning progress and achievement at the conclusion of a specific instructional period-usually at the end of a project, unit, course, cycle, semester, or program.
 Formative assessment is used to improve instruction and student learning while it's happening.
-Formative assessment evaluates critical thinking, decision-making, and problem-solving skills and includes both oral and written components as well as demonstrations of clinical proficiency.
+Formative assessment evaluates critical thinking, decision-making, and problem-solving skills, including oral and written components and demonstrations of clinical proficiency.
 In other words, formative assessments are for learning, while summative assessments are of learning.